The Fight to Fix America's Broken Bail System

 In the late aughts, Burdeen and others began to advocate for changes.
 Despite a decade of robust jail building and falling crime rates, jails were overcrowded.
 Reformers championed a new generation of risk assessment tools and expanded pretrial services.
 The Arnold Foundation developed one such risk assessment tool, which it piloted successfully in Kentucky and encouraged other jurisdictions to adopt.
 The bail industry fought back politically, supporting legislation and ballot initiatives in Colorado, Florida, Georgia and Virginia intended to expand the use of secured money bonds.
 During the Obama administration, however, the U.S. Justice Department hosted a symposium on bail to explore reform strategies, the first since 1968.

 Investigators also looked into the operations of bail agents.
-In 2014, New Jersey formed a special commission, and it found that bail bond agencies were being operated by unlicensed individuals, some with criminal records.
+In 2014, New Jersey’s State Commission of Investigation published its results, which found that bail bond agencies were being operated by unlicensed individuals, some with criminal records.
 Bail bond agents often hired people in jail to drum up new clients.
 The commission also found that New Jersey’s counties routinely failed to capture tens of millions of dollars in forfeited bail.
 Instead, penalties were often negotiated and settled for pennies on the dollar.
 The bail system as a whole, according to the commission, was “highly prone to subversion by unscrupulous and improper practices that make a mockery of the public trust.”

 Soon thereafter, New Jersey began work on overhauling the system, the results of which were launched this year.